 No. The Notice identifies the items to be voted on at the Annual Meeting, but you cannot vote by marking the Notice and returning it.
-The Notice provides instructions on how to vote over the internet or by telephone, by requesting and returning a printed proxy card, or by submitting a ballot in person at the Annual Meeting.
+The Notice provides instructions on how to vote over the internet or by telephone, by requesting and returning a printed proxy card, or by voting online during the Annual Meeting.